gujjulakreddy/COVID-CC/README.md

 In the heterogeneous population model, we assume that there are significant age-related differences in the susceptibility and infectivity of individuals in all the communities involved.
 #### Introduction
 The files in Heterogeneous folder contain the C++ source code, header and instance input files.
 C++ source and header files include Hetero.cpp, stdafx.cpp and stdafx.h.
 In addition, the output of the this program is written to dep.lp and dep.sol which are overwritten anytime the code is running.
 The file dep.lp writes the dep formulation of the instance and dep.sol outputs the solution for current formulation.
-If you wish to save the output from running the program, dep.lp and dep.sol must each be saved as a different file after completing a fun.
+If you wish to save the output from running the program, dep.lp and dep.sol must be saved as a different file after completing a fun.

 #### Installation:
 Download save and open the files.
 Follow directions in How_to Cplex12 to set up Microsoft Visual Studio project that links with Cplex 12.